SAP-samples/hana-xsa-calculation-view-anonymity/README.md

-# Calculation View with K-anonymity in SAP HANA, XS Advanced.
+# Calculation View with K-anonymity in SAP HANA, XS Advanced

 ## Description
 This sample repository is the output of the following tutorial demonstrating how to create a calculation view with K-anonymity: https://developers.sap.com/tutorials/xsa-calculation-views-anonymization-k.html